 Lugdunum was made up of the original Roman town on the hill of Fourvière, of the Gallic settlement at Contade and of a third neighbourhood on a flat peninsula between the two rivers (today's Presqu'Ile).
 Presumably it was where those who worked at the river harbours and warehouses lived, but archaeologists have found also evidence of rich houses.
 In 1806 a large floor mosaic was discovered there; it depicted in great detail a quadriga race in a circus.
 Unlike other similar mosaics it did not contain a clear reference to Circus Maximus; we know that the circus of Vienne had a pyramid, similar to that shown in this mosaic.

 Mosaics and reliefs have provided archaeologists and historians with a visual idea of an actual Roman chariot race and of the monuments, facilities and devices which existed in a circus.
 In this mosaic we have a clear understanding of how the carceres were opened at the same time by pulling a lever and of how the raising of poles told the spectators the number of remaining laps.
-In this respect this mosaic is more accurate than other large mosaics, e.g. those found at Girona and Barcelona.
+In this respect this mosaic is more accurate than other large mosaics, e.g. those found in Sicily, at Girona and Barcelona.
 Another interesting aspect is that it depicts a certamen binarium, i.e. one in which each of the four factions (Reds, Blues, Greens and Whites) compete with two chariots, while the other mosaics show only one chariot per faction.

 This floor mosaic contains an elaborate geometric frame which reminds of the Labyrinth, the maze of Knossos, and is characterized by swastikas aka Greek key patterns having many symbolic meanings, including the flow of time.
 This concept is expressed also by the Four Seasons.
 Dionysus is portrayed in a very relaxed pose, laying on a panther as if it were a couch for a banquet; most probably the mosaic decorated the floor of a triclinium, the Roman dining room.